torbsd/torbsd.github.io/docs/obsd-bbb.md

 Each operating system writes disk images differently to a microSD card and similar media.
 The Unix tool dd is avaible on most Unix and Unix-like systems.

-On OpenBSD, assuming that /dev/sd1 is the microSD card, the boot image is written like this:
+On OpenBSD, assuming that /dev/sd1 is the microSD card, the boot image is written with dd(1):

 ```
 $ dd if=miniroot-am335x-61.fs of=/dev/rsd1c